 Prairieville real estate is some of the most expensive in Louisiana, although Prairieville house values don't compare to the most expensive real estate in the U.S.

 Prairieville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Prairieville in 2010 was $34,371, which is wealthy relative to Louisiana and the nation.
 This equates to an annual income of $137,484 for a family of four.
 However, Prairieville contains both very wealthy and poor people as well.

-Prairieville is a somewhat ethnically-diverse town.
+Prairieville is a very ethnically-diverse town.
 The people who call Prairieville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Prairieville residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Prairieville include German, Irish, English, and Italian.